aminrj/aminrj.github.io/_posts/2026-03-16-owasp-mcp-top-10.md

 ---

-## Why the OWASP LLM Top 10 Doesn't Fully Apply to MCP
+## Why the OWASP LLM top 10 doesn't fully apply to MCP

 The OWASP LLM Top 10 was written for AI applications: systems where a language model is at the center, receiving input from users, generating output, and potentially accessing tools.
 The threat model is an LLM application stack.